You may have many questions about the benefits of priming a floor. Do you really need to use a primer? Why? We answer

 Both of our flooring systems, the Single-Pack System and the Two-Pack System, have a recommended first coat.
 This is also sometimes referred to as a primer coat or floor sealer.

 Why do I need to apply a primer sealer first coat?

 We always recommend the use of a floor primer/sealer rather than (i) using none or (ii) trying to cut the primer out by applying two coats of a top coat.
 Quite often, people will think that a priming and sealing the floor is overkill and that a topcoat can be used straight onto the substrate.
 This is simply not true.
 Priming and sealing a floor surface prior to the application of floor paint is key to preparing for a long-lasting and therefore cost-effective finish.

 What is a “floor primer” and how does it work?

 A primer, whether it is a single or two-pack primer, will dry with different properties to a top coat.
 A floor primer is a base coat which penetrates the surface of the substrate and acts as an anchor for the top coat.
-Primer dries with a microscopically undulating surface i.e. it is bumpy, and gives the floor-paint top-coat something to grip onto, creating a cross-link.
+When priming a floor, primer dries with a microscopically undulating surface i.e. it is bumpy, and gives the floor-paint top-coat something to grip onto, creating a cross-link.
 The use of a primer ensures adhesion to the floor and a strong, long-lasting surface, when used in conjunction with a floor-paint top-coat.

 Can I use a first coat from a different floor-paint system?

 When priming a floor, always use the correct first coat (primer) for each system.
 The single-pack flooring system is made using one type of resin and the two-pack flooring system is made using a different resin.
 The two are not compatible and will not bond.
 In other words, the if you use incompatible products, the top coat will simply sit on the surface of the first-coat (primer) leaving it prone to delamination.